Nithur-M/work-from-anywhere/developer-jobs.md

             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
+                &lt;p&gt;Canonical is a leading provider of open source software and operating systems to the global enterprise and technology markets.
+Our platform, Ubuntu, is very widely used in breakthrough enterprise initiatives such as public cloud, data science, AI, engineering innovation, and IoT.
+Our customers include the world&#39;s leading public cloud and silicon providers, and industry leaders in many sectors.
+The company is a pioneer of global distributed collaboration, with 1200+ colleagues in 75+ countries and very few office-based roles.
+Teams meet two to four times yearly in person, in interesting locations around the world, to align on strategy and execution.&lt;/p&gt;
+&lt;p&gt;The company is founder-led, profitable, and growing.&lt;/p&gt;
-                &lt;p&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Canonical seeks a Junior developer with a proven track record in Python and/or Go.
+&lt;p&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;We are hiring a Junior developer with a proven track record in Python and/or Go.
 As part of the Observability team, you will develop a cloud-native monitoring stack that composes best-in-class open-source monitoring tools.
 The stack is opinionated, resilient, and scalable, providing deep insights out of the box.
 The user experience is polished and seamless for the end-users, and its administrators will enjoy smooth, lightweight Day 1 and Day 2 operations.&amp;nbsp;&lt;/span&gt;&lt;/p&gt;
 &lt;p&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;This is an exciting opportunity for a software engineer passionate about open source software, Linux, Kubernetes, and Observability.
 Build a rewarding, meaningful career working with the best and brightest people in technology at Canonical, the growing international software company behind Ubuntu.&lt;/span&gt;&lt;/p&gt;
 &lt;p&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;The monitoring stack will monitor applications running on a mix of cloud technologies such as Kubernetes and OpenStack, as well as bare-metal, virtual machines and containers.
 The stack will be capable of monitoring applications and infrastructure irrespective of whether they are operated by Juju, and will leverage multiple data sources at various levels of the architecture, including Juju itself, to contextualize the collected telemetry and insights delivered to the end-users.&lt;/span&gt;&lt;/p&gt;
 &lt;p&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;You can read more about the project &lt;/span&gt;&lt;a href=&quot;https://grafana.com/blog/2021/10/28/open-source-done-right-why-canonical-adopted-grafana-loki-and-grafana-agent-for-their-new-stack/&quot;&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;here&lt;/span&gt;&lt;/a&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt; and &lt;/span&gt;&lt;a href=&quot;https://juju.is/blog/model-driven-observability-part-1&quot;&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;here&lt;/span&gt;&lt;/a&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;.&lt;/span&gt;&lt;/p&gt;
 &lt;p&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;&lt;strong&gt;Location: &lt;/strong&gt;&lt;em&gt;This role will be based remotely in the EMEA and Americas regions&lt;/em&gt;&lt;/span&gt;&lt;/p&gt;
-&lt;h2&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;What your day will look like&lt;/span&gt;&lt;/h2&gt;
+&lt;h2&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;The role entails&lt;/span&gt;&lt;/h2&gt;
 &lt;ul&gt;
 &lt;li style=&quot;font-weight: 400;&quot;&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Collaborate proactively with a globally distributed team&lt;/span&gt;&lt;/li&gt;
 &lt;li style=&quot;font-weight: 400;&quot;&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Write, test and document high quality code to create new features&lt;/span&gt;&lt;/li&gt;